-The deadline for Phase III of digitisation was December 31, 2015 and later extended to January 31, 2017 as full seeding of set top boxes did not happen.
+The deadline for Phase III of digitisation was December 31, 2015, and later extended to January 31, 2017 as full seeding of set top boxes did not happen.
 As per the ministry, 76% digitisation was achieved in phase III areas; the proportion shot up to 86.25% if Tamil Nadu was excluded.

-According to the MIB list, there were approximately 33 million TV households in DAS Phase III areas covering 29 states and 5 union territories.
+According to the I&B ministry's list, there were approximately 33 million TV households in DAS Phase III areas covering 29 states and 5 union territories.